Darko Miličić: Kickboxing career

 Miličić had a stint in kickboxing during 2014.
-On December 18, 2014, he had his official debut in kickboxing under the WAKO rules in his hometown Novi Sad.
-He lost that fight by 2nd round TKO from Serbian kickboxer Radovan Radojčin from Senta, Serbia.
+On 18 December 2014, he had his official debut in kickboxing under the WAKO rules in his hometown Novi Sad.
+Miličić lost that fight by second round TKO from Serbian kickboxer Radovan Radojčin from Senta, Serbia.

-Attempt to return from retirement
+Professional basketball return attempt

-On May 19, 2015, it was announced that Miličić had agreed to come back from retirement and start playing professional basketball again with Metalac Farmakom of the Basketball League of Serbia and the ABA League after the season was over.
+On 19 May 2015, it was announced that Miličić had agreed to come back from retirement and start playing professional basketball again with Metalac Farmakom of the Basketball League of Serbia and the ABA League after the season was over.
 The announcement was made by Boško Đukanović, the club's president, and later confirmed by Miličić himself.
 However, Miličić later changed his mind.

 Farming

 Miličić works as a farmer in his native Serbia.
-As of August 2017, he owned and operated an apple orchard of about 125 acre, with plans to purchase more land and also grow cherries.
+As of August 2017, Miličić owned and operated an apple orchard of about 125 acre, with plans to purchase more land and also grow cherries.